-There are so many flavors out there, but this Raspberry Icebox Cake has to be one of my favorite.
+There are so many flavors out there, but this Raspberry Icebox Cake has to be one of my favorites.
 With layers of graham crackers, whipped topping with whole raspberries and whipped topping with raspberry preserves, you can’t go wrong.

 I love the layering of this cake, the whipped topping softens the cookies so they are just moist enough to run your fork through without any effort.

-And the addition of the whole raspberries in one of the layers gives you a fresh burst of flavor that will make your tastebuds go wild.
+And the addition of the whole raspberries in one of the layers gives you a fresh burst of flavor that will make your taste buds go wild.

 WHY THIS RECIPE WORKS: